1000ideas/l/README.md

 rails g l:module MODULE_NAME field:type field:type ...
 ```

 It works just like a `model` generator with some extensions.
 You can use `file` type if you want the field to be a paperclip attachment.
-Also type `tinymce_[theme]` is allowed for text field with TinyMCE editor, where `[theme]` is one of the defined TinyMCE themes: `simple` and `advance`.
+Also typing `tinymce_[theme]` is allowed for text field with TinyMCE editor, where `[theme]` is one of the defined TinyMCE themes: `simple` and `advance`.

 ## Contributing to L